Edmund Piers Barclay: Australia

+Barclay had a big success with the serial As Ye Sow which he turned into a novel.
+As Ye Sow was "regarded by many critics as the greatest contribution to Australian historical drama."
+Also hugely popular was Khyber which led to a string of similar adventure serials from Barclay such as Shanghai and Singapore Spy.

+By 1940, Barclay was established as the leading radio writer in the country.

 Family

 His relationship with his wife Helene, who wrote plays for the ABC, was desperately unhappy.
 Survived by his daughter and son, Barclay died of a coronary occlusion on 26 August 1961 at Gosford, New South Wales.
 He was interred in Point Clare cemetery with Catholic rites.